fmontesantos/grocery/README.md

 # Run the project locally

-Clone the GitHub repo on your PC.
-Delete the "package-lock.json" file and from your terminal run "npm install".
+Clone the GitHub repo to your PC.
+Delete the "package-lock.json" file and in your terminal run "npm install" from the root folder of the project.
-When that's done run "npm start".
+When that's done run "npm start" and the application should start, listening to port 3000.

 # Getting Started with Create React App